ASE A5 Brakes Practice Test

 - D. A twisted brake hose.

 Answer A is wrong.
-The vehicle has a four-wheel disc brake system; brake shoes found on drum brakes.
-Glazed brake shoes result from the excessive heat that's caused by a dragging brake unit.
-Glazing is more a problem with the shoes because brake pads are better ventilated.
+The vehicle has a four-wheel disc brake system; brake shoes are installed in drum brakes.
+Glazed brake shoes result from the excessive heat caused by a dragging brake unit.
+Glazing is more of a problem with the shoes because brake pads are better ventilated.

 Answer B is wrong.
 The vehicle has a four-wheel disc brake system; adjust the brake shoes on drum brake systems.

 Answer C is wrong.
-Glazed brake pads result from the excessive heat that's caused by a dragging brake unit.
-Glazed shoes or pads cause brake fade resulting in a loss of friction and reduced braking performance.
+Glazed brake pads result from the excessive heat caused by a dragging brake unit.
+Glazed shoes or pads cause brake fade, resulting in friction loss and reduced braking performance.

-17. A pulsation is felt in the steering wheel of a four-wheel disc brake vehicle while braking.
-A lateral runout test is performed on all four rotors.
+17. A lateral runout test is performed on all four rotors.
 Which of the following is correct about this test?

 - A. This test checks for rotor thickness.